cockroachdb/docs/v22.1/manage-certs-vault.md

 - The CA administrative jumpbox, where sensitive credentials will be handled and secure operations related to certificate authority performed.
 - Database nodes.
 These examples use a three-node cluster.
-- A client, which could represent, in a more realistic scenario, either an operations jumpbox for database adminstrators, or an application server.
+- A client, which could represent, in a more realistic scenario, either an operations jumpbox for database administrators, or an application server.

 Additionally, our project's firewall rules must be configured to allow communication between nodes and from client to nodes.